 In fact, the only real risk is from the conflict between cyclists and Walker.
 Normally caused by one or the other, normally both, not paying attention.
 Most cycle traffic is fairly slow and should be aware of wayward walkers and walkers should always pay attention to the potential of cyclists.
 The paths are wide and with a little care and attention from both parties, there should be no issues.
 But not everyone pays attention so it pays to be extra vigilant as you can normally mitigate a collision even if the other party is not as attentive.

-Unfortunately, the Bridge is not open to the pedestrians 24hours a day.
+Unfortunately, the Bridge is not open to pedestrians 24 hours a day.
 The main reason for this is fairly gruesome as the bridge has been used in the past as a suicide location.
 So to protect people as best as possible the bridge is closed during the small hours of the night.
-Opening hours vary depending upon the time of year.
+Opening hours vary depending on the time of year.

 Pacific Standard Time: 5 am to 6:30 pm